Checking, high-yield savings, CDs, money market. FDIC insurance. Where to park cash and why.

 Keep no more than $250,000 per depositor per bank per ownership category if full FDIC insurance is required; split funds across banks when totals exceed that limit.

 Leaving large balances in low-interest checking.
-Why it is wrong: a 0.01% checking APY versus a 4.0% savings APY on 1,985 in foregone interest in one year.
+Why it is wrong: a 0.01% checking APY versus a 4.0% savings APY on $50,000 costs roughly $1,985 in foregone interest in one year.

 Ignoring FDIC limits.
-Why it is wrong: depositing 150,000 to potential loss if the bank fails and the depositor is in the single-owner category.
+Why it is wrong: depositing $400,000 at a single bank exposes about $150,000 to potential loss if the bank fails and the depositor is in the single-owner category.

 Using long-term CDs for emergency needs.
-Why it is wrong: early withdrawal penalties commonly equal 1-6 months of interest which on a 417-$2,083 and reduce liquidity.
+Why it is wrong: early withdrawal penalties commonly equal 1-6 months of interest which on a $100,000 5% CD could cost $417-$2,083 and reduce liquidity.

 Comparing nominal APYs without tax effects.
 Why it is wrong: a 4.0% yield taxed at 24% becomes an after-tax yield of about 3.04%, shrinking the effective advantage over lower-taxed or tax-advantaged options.